bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dubickas.md

 * In total Dubickas has been a scientific advisor for seven students (between 2008 and 2013), all of whom defended their PhD theses.
 * Three dissertations written by Dubickas's students were selected as the best dissertations of the year in a competition organized by Lithuanian Society of Young Researchers (Paulius Drungilas, Heights of Algebraic Numbers, in 2008, Jonas Jankauskas, Heights of Polynomials, in 2012 and A Novikas, Composite Numbers in the Sequences of Integers, in 2012).
 * Overall, Dubickas is actively involved in the mathematical community and does not only partake in scientific, but also editorial and organizational work.
-* Dubickas's daughter, Leticija Dubickaite, is currently (2017) an undergraduate mathematics student at the University of St Andrews, Scotland.

 Born 27 November 1964, Tauragė, Lithuania.